gamemanual0/gm0/source/docs/software/using-android-studio.rst

 #.
 Ensure USB debugging is enabled on your device and it is in developer mode.
 #.
 Make sure you have ADB installed.
 If you do not, follow the instructions at `this link <https://www.xda-developers.com/install-adb-windows-macos-linux/>`_
-#.
-Connect to the same WiFi network the device is either hosting or on.

 .. note:: You can use logcat via ADB with the :code:`adb logcat` command.
 This is extremely useful for debugging as it allows you to look at the logs wirelessly which saves time.
 Remember, logcat is the *best* way to debug your software.